flatironinstitute/foveated-metamers-browser/README.md

 3. Move the contents of `dist` to the ~/USERNAME/public_www/ folder

    Your project is now running at `https://flatironinstitute.org/~<username>

-### Liz
+### Paul

-- Image hover and zoom in webpack bug - Liz
-- Remove all Gamma Corrected Column and remove all values where Gamma Corrected = true; - Liz
+- [x] Remove all Gamma Corrected Column and remove all values where Gamma Corrected = true
-- Filter selection bug - Liz
-- Gamma Slider: Liz to make the slider and give a stub function that WB can update.
+- [x] Gamma Slider: Liz to make the slider and give a stub function that WB can update.
-- Tie the 50% gray to the gamma - Liz
+- [ ] Tie the 50% gray to the gamma

 ### Billy

 - Gamma Slider: Liz to make the slider and give a stub function that WB can update.
 - Select all / deselect all -- for filter checkboxes
 - Add sortby on table column heads -- not sure about this